yadutaf/docker-machine-driver-ovh/README.md

 Note: All "OpenStack" parameters come from ``openrc.sh``.
 It is highly recommended to use this file to simplify docker-machine creation.

-Each environment variable may be orverloaded by it option equivalent at run time.
+Each environment variable may be overloaded by its option equivalent at runtime.

 ## Hacking